Monash-HPR/InductionChallenge/README.md

 where *F/M* has been replaced by the general function *f(t,s,v)* for brevity.
 Note that it is a function of time, position (altitude), and velocity.
 Take a moment to think about which forces require each of these variables.
 Do you think we need any more information?
 Don't forget that mass is not constant for a rocket!

 To solve this ODE numerically, we need to reduce it to a pair of 1st order ODEs.
-This done simply by introducing velocity, leaving us with the pair of equations
+This is done by simply introducing velocity, leaving us with the pair of equations

 ![equation](http://www.sciweavers.org/upload/Tex2Img_1532666684/eqn.png)